For questions/concerns about this disease in humans, please call your doctor or the Montana Department of Public Health and Human Services (DPHHS).

 For current information on HPAI in the United States, you can access the CDC Avian Influenza Situation Summary at this link: https://www.cdc.gov/flu/avianflu/avian-flu-summary.htm

 Domestic poultry such as turkeys and chickens are very susceptible to infection with Highly Pathogenic Avian Influenza (HPAI).
 Wild waterfowl such as ducks and geese may carry the virus without exhibiting signs of illness; however, some infected waterfowl do develop disease.
 Several Canada geese have developed symptoms and died from infection with HPAI.
 Birds of prey (falcons, hawks, eagles) also appear to be very susceptible to disease and may become infected by consuming infected waterfowl.
-Wild gallinaceous birds such as turkeys, quail, and sage grouse, and scavengers such as ravens, crows and gulls may be susceptible, but at this time HPAI has not been implicated in mortality events of these species.
+Wild gallinaceous birds such as turkeys, quail, and sage grouse, and scavengers such as ravens, crows and gulls may be susceptible in some cases.
 The detection of HPAI virus in a chickadee in Minnesota indicates that a wide variety of bird species may be vulnerable to the HPAI viruses recently detected in the United States.

 The virus is shed in oral and nasal secretions and feces of infected birds, and can be spread via aerosol, direct contact with infected birds, contaminated drinking water, or fomites (any inanimate object or substance capable of carrying infectious organisms) (Western, 2009).
+Raptors and wild mammals are usually infected by consuming infected bird carcasses.
 The role of migratory birds in the spread of Highly Pathogenic Avian Influenza is still being investigated.

 HPAI may cause significant disease in wild birds, depending on the specific virus and the host species.
 In some cases, birds can be infected and actively shedding virus without exhibiting signs of disease (Stitt, 2011).